Washington Senators (1961–1971): 1971: Bob Short's ultimatum

 By the end of the 1970 campaign, Short had issued an ultimatum: unless someone was willing to buy the Senators for $12 million (by comparison, the New York Yankees were sold in 1973 for $8.8 million), he would not renew the stadium lease and would move the team elsewhere.
 At that season's end, Short dealt his best starting pitcher and the left side of his infield to the Detroit Tigers for erstwhile 30-game-winner Denny McLain, who had spent most of the 1970 campaign suspended because of gambling allegations.
 The deal—alleged by onetime Senators broadcaster Shelby Whitfield to have been made in order to secure the Tigers' vote in favor of the Senators' eventual move to Texas—turned Detroit back into contenders, while McLain was a monumental bust, losing a league-worst 22 games.

 The season continued the Senators' downward trend that followed their 1969 season.
 While the team was once again competitive in April, the team fell to fifth place by May 9, and would waver between fifth and last place for the rest of the season.
-Though the team finished with a worse record than the previous year, the team ended the season in fifth place, ahead of the Cleveland Indians, in the AL East with a record, 38½ games behind the Oakland Athletics.
+Though the team finished with a worse record than the previous year, the team ended the season in fifth place, ahead of the Cleveland Indians, in the AL East with a record, 38½ games behind the Baltimore Orioles.